tttn13/sorting-visualizer/README.md

 ## Features

-- User hit `Play` button to start sorting and `Pause` to stop the sort.
+- User select the algorithm, the speed and the number of bars, then user can hit `Play` button to start sorting and `Pause` to stop the sort.

 ![playdemo](https://github.com/tttn13/sorting-visualizer/blob/main/public/assets/play-demo.gif)